the-madhankumar/LayoutLM/README.md

-Here is a detailed explanation of the code for the `README.md` file:

----

 # LayoutLM for Document Understanding and Information Extraction

 This project demonstrates the usage of **LayoutLM**, a pre-trained transformer model for document image processing, to extract structured information from documents.
 The **FUNSD dataset** is used as an example, which contains documents in the form of images, text, and bounding boxes.
 LayoutLM utilizes both textual and layout features to enhance understanding, making it particularly useful for document classification tasks like named entity recognition (NER).